Beautiful organic cotton scarf dyed with natural plant dyes.

 Each piece is unique due to the traditional hand-dyeing and handlooming techniques used.

-Unlike industry-standard petroleum-based dyes, this scarf is dyed with indigo leaves and myrobalan.
+Unlike industry-standard petroleum-based dyes, this scarf is dyed with indigo leaves, madder roots and myrobalan.

 Indigo leaf dye has been safely used for thousands of years (dating back to 2000-3000 B.C.) for its ability to make strong and beautiful blues.
 In the 1800s, natural indigo was almost completely replaced by synthetic indigo, which is derived from the known toxin aniline (a chemical that has been used to make rocket fuel).